 Flights to Hawaii | What to Expect by Location and Duration

 West Coast Departures: Most often start at $400 round trip including all taxes and fees.
-Lowest cost of occasional flight to Hawaii sales starting from the mid-$300’s round trip.
+This is for low season – the best time to visit Hawaii.
+Lowest cost of occasional flight to Hawaii sales starting from $350 round trip.
 Weekend travel may be, but is not always, $50 to $100 more than midweek.
-Saturday is almost always the most expensive day to fly.
+And Saturday is generally the most expensive day to fly and should be avoided for that reason.
+San Diego, Sacramento, Portland and Seattle are seeing the best and most frequent discounting.
+See Cheapest Cities for Hawaii Flights with specific price information for more key gateway cities.

 Flight duration significantly affects cost.
-Airlines are charging more as the time/duration of the flight(s) decreases.
+Airlines are now regularly charging more as the time/duration of the flight(s) decreases.
 If you don’t mind a layover en route, you can often save money.
 In most cases, connecting flights will be cheaper than when flying non-stop.
-The longer the layover, the cheaper the price, even when flying from the west coast.
-Pay close attention to duration when booking flights to avoid long and exhausting delays, sometimes overnight, in intermediate cities.
+The longer the layover, the cheaper the price, even when flying from the closest west coast cities.
+Note: Pay close attention to duration when booking flights to avoid long and exhausting delays, sometimes overnight, in intermediate cities.

 Feel free to scan some of our recent Hawaii deals to see what you can expect to pay or use the website search to find your city.